beurar/Viceroys-STALKER-ALife/README.md

 * **Acid Smasher** – Corrosive variant that spews acid while smashing through targets.

 ## Spooks and Other Anomalies
 Drongo’s system adds creepy events such as ghostly whispers or sudden darkening of the sky.
 These spook zones appear mostly at night and vanish after a short time, keeping players uneasy as they travel.
+When a zone spawns the mod now creates one of the DSA creature classes (for example `DSA_Wendigo` or `DSA_Shadowman`) at the location and cleans it up once the zone expires.

 Common spook types include:
 * **Wendigo** – Deer-like humanoid that leaps at nearby prey.